ENGG1850: Introduction to Project Management (2015 - Semester 1)

 Business Case Presentation (10%).
 Group presentations will be based on the case prepared for the Business Case Report assignment.
 The presentations will take place in weeks 11 and 12, prior to Report due date.
 The presentation is primarily a test of communication skills.
 It also provides chance to see how other groups have approached the business case and to get feedback in turn.
 Please note that students are expected to set a professional tone, appropriate for a business audience, in the manner of their presentation.

 Participation mark (10%).
 The mark is based on quality of contributions to tutorial discussions.
-Part of the discussions also includes a weekly submission of a reflective diary.
-This diary, as a mechanism for progressive and incremental learning, allows student reflection and synthesis of main points gleaned from lectures, tutorials and own experiences.
+Part of the discussions also includes a weekly submission of a reflective report.
+This exercise, as a mechanism for progressive and incremental learning, allows student reflection and synthesis of main points gleaned from lectures, tutorials and own experiences.

 |Policies & Procedures:||See the policies page of the faculty website at http://sydney.edu.au/engineering/student-policies/ for information regarding university policies and local provisions and procedures within the Faculty of Engineering and Information Technologies.|